lk-geimfari/mimesis/docs/providers.rst

       ]
     }

-Afterwards, you will need to create a class that inherits from :class:`~mimesis.providers.base.BaseDataProvider`:
+Next, create a class that inherits from :class:`~mimesis.providers.base.BaseDataProvider`:

 .. code-block:: python